TJ Maxx: History

+Zayre

+The TJ Maxx concept was first announced by Zayre Corp. in April 1977.
+Setting it apart from the main Zayre chain was a greater emphasis on "family apparel, giftwares, and domestic goods at discount prices".
+On May 19, 1977, the first two TJ Maxx stores held simultaneous openings in Groton, Connecticut and Bangor, Maine, with a third opening four days later in Charlotte, North Carolina.
+The concept proved so successful in the face of the main Zayre chain's losses that Zayre sold its namesake chain to Ames, a rival discount department store, in September 1988.
+In December, Zayre announced a restructuring plan for the company and was renamed as TJX Companies, Incorporated.
+TJX bought Marshalls in 1995.

-In the fall of 1998, TJ Maxx opened the store chain AJ Wright.
+In the fall of 1998, TJ Maxx opened the store chain A.J.
+Wright.
 This chain was closed in January 2007.

 In March 2009, TJX launched an e-commerce site.
 At first only selling handbags, the range of items was later expanded to include clothing, shoes, jewelry, other accessories, and some home goods.

 Outside of North America, TJ Maxx is known as TK Maxx.
 The name was modified to avoid confusion with the British retail chain T. J. Hughes.
 The European headquarters are based in Watford, Hertfordshire.

 Comparison with competitors

-Business Insider described TJ Maxx as "Macy's worst nightmare" in an oft-quoted 2016 article by Mallory Schlossberg.
+Business Insider described TJ Maxx as "Macy's worst nightmare" in a 2016 article by Mallory Schlossberg.
 In a later article Schlossberg also reported on how TJ Maxx's soaring sales "should be concerning for ailing department stores that are fighting to get people to pay full price."
 As off-price retailers became an increasing threat to traditional department stores, signaling a change in consumer buying habits, TJ Maxx's revenue grew to surpass that of Macy's.

 According to The Economist, "the overheads at TJX and Ross are, as a percentage of sales, about half those of Macy's or Nordstrom".
 Fortune stated that "the quicker inventory turn[s] and the sense that an item on a rack might not be there the following week at a TJ Maxx or a Marshalls has led to a boom in this area of retail and made such stores a rarity in the business: shoppers are coming to stores."